RedHatGov/serverless-workshop-dashboard/workshop/content/lab1.5_kafka.md

 oc describe KnativeEventing knative-eventing -n knative-eventing
 ```

 You can see the default for `kafka` is `KafkaChannel`.
-Here's the relevant snippet
+Here's the relevant snippet:

 ```
 Spec: